Avoiding Heat Exhaustion or Heat Stroke on Your Tour

 With temperatures in the 90s (°F) and over 34°C this past weekend, it’s no surprise that this summer is shaping up to be an extremely hot one.
+This intense heat has a significant impact on our Chichen Itza excursions, but fear not - we're here to ensure you enjoy a heat exhaustion-free tour.
 We're already experiencing the pressure of this heat on our tours, and we want to make sure everyone takes the right precautions and can enjoy our tours without experiencing heat exhaustion or heat stroke.

 The good thing is that heat exhaustion and stroke is preventable if you take the right steps.
 Here are our top tips for avoiding heat exhaustion or stroke on your tour.